SyllogismRXS/mini-launchpad/README.md

         mini-dinstall mini-dinstall-web mini-launchpad-web

-Modify the docker-compose.yml file to change ``PUBLICHOST: "localhost"`` to use your specific server IP address for passive FTP uploads.
+Modify the docker-compose.yml file to change ``PUBLICHOST: "localhost"`` to use your specific server IP address for passive FTP uploads for both pure-ftpd services.

 Setup the pbuilder environments inside of the mini-launchpad container / volume (This can take a long time and it will be running in "privileged" mode):